plankatron/quakemash/README.md

 * zoned gravity areas (for e1m8)
 * dynamic difficulty modifications (for when you switch the difficulty level in start)
+* key pickup is removed on pickup, but when a player dies every key they're carrying respawns at their original location

 Extended Features - experimental gameplay that tries new things